omahs/imx-docs/docs/tutorials/zero-to-hero-nft-minting.md

 :::

-## Step 10: Onboard Smart Contract
+## Step 10: Add your NFT Collection to Immutable X

-The next steps cover how to [onboard](https://docs.x.immutable.com/docs/onboarding) a smart contract with Immutable X to ensure your collection displays correctly:
+After deploying your contract to Layer 1, you will need to [register](https://docs.x.immutable.com/docs/onboarding) it with Immutable X by creating a project and a collection.

 1. Download the [imx-examples repo](https://github.com/immutable/imx-examples)
 2. Open the folder in Visual Studio Code